 Since Saudi Arabia is a Muslim country that requires on the proper covering of the head for women, it was quite shocking for the people to see an anchorwoman with an uncovered head.

-However, Saleh al-mughailaif, a spokesperson for the channel clarified that the woman was reporting from a studio in Britain, and therefore took such step of not covering her head, but at the same time sincerely apologized from the public on her behalf and assured that anything like this will never be repeated.
+The News Anchor was in Britain: However, Saleh al-mughailaif, a spokesperson for the channel clarified that the woman was reporting from a studio in Britain, and therefore took such step of not covering her head, but at the same time sincerely apologized from the public on her behalf and assured that anything like this will never be repeated.

 Many of such cases are reported every now and then.
 However, women are expected to wear a head covering if they report as a news anchor or any other field from Saudi Arabia.
 Saudi Arabia’s customs can be clearly understood by looking at the country’s history.

 Ever since then, strict Islamic law has been imposed on Saudi Arabia.
-The full covering of women, especially the head is one of these customs and not obeying the rules can give rise to serious consequences.
+The full coverage of women, especially the head is one of these customs and not obeying the rules can give rise to serious consequences.

 All versions of Islam explain that women should cover their body and head and should dress decently.
 Saudi Arabia is, however, the first Muslim country that legally imposes women to properly cover their body along with their head.